 VIII.
+Documenting the Reporting/Review of Searches and Seizures

+What is the reporting requirments of this scenario?

+See answers below

+- A. Incident report

+- B. Data collection forms

+- C. Mark tag enter propery

+- D. MCAD entry

+- E. Pre-booker

-Documenting the Reporting/Review of Searches and Seizures What is the reporting requirments of this scenario?
-See answers below A. Incident report B. Data collection forms C. Mark tag enter propery D. MCAD entry E. Pre-booker F. Anchor with the below information G. Officers shall articulate the justification for a search or seizure in a specific and clear manner articulating the reasonable suspicion and/or probable cause in specific, clear language based on information not influenced by bias or prejudice in their reports.
+- F. Anchor with the below information

+- G. Officers shall articulate the justification for a search or seizure in a specific and clear manner articulating the reasonable suspicion and/or probable cause in specific, clear language based on information not influenced by bias or prejudice in their reports.
 Officers shall not use "canned" or conclusory language without supporting detail in reports documenting searches or seizures.

 Assuming the officers complete all required paperwork relating to this arrest, what is the reviewing supervisors responsibilities?

-A. Supervisors shall review all documentation of searches and seizures for completeness and adherence to law and Division policy including, but not limited to: B. Searches and seizures that were not supported by reasonable suspicion or probable cause.
+- A. Supervisors shall review all documentation of searches and seizures for completeness and adherence to law and Division policy including, but not limited to: - B. Searches and seizures that were not supported by reasonable suspicion or probable cause.

-suppor nned or conclusory language without ting detail in reports documenting es or seizures. calendar days, supervisors shall d report through their chain of nes and seizures unsupported by able suspicion or probable cause. hes and seizures that are in violation sion policy. compo need fo nes and seizures that, while rting with law and policy, indicate a or corrective action or review of y policy, strategy, tactics, or training.
-D. Supervisors s address all ap arrests.
-Appr recommendin for the involve action in the t chall take appropriate action to opparent violations or deficiencies in opriate action may include ig non-disciplinary corrective action ed officer and documenting such racking software, or referring the dministrative or criminal investigation.
+- a.
+Use canned or conclusory language without supporting detail in reports documenting searches or seizures. - C. Within seven calendar days, supervisors shall document and report through their chain of command: - a.
+Searches and seizures unsupported by reasonable suspicion or probable cause. - a.
+Searches and seizures that are in violation of Division policy. - Searches and seizures that, while comporting with law and policy, indicate a need for corrective action or review of agency policy, strategy, tactics, or training. - D. Supervisors shall take appropriate action to address all apparent violations or deficiencies in arrests.
+Appropriate action may include recommending non-disciplinary corrective action for the involved officer and documenting such action in the tracking software, or referring the incident for administrative or criminal investigation.